 Surgeon and Commission on Cancer Chair

 Dr McKellar is a surgeon and director of the cancer program at Wayne HealthCare in Dayton, Ohio.
 Throughout his career, Dr McKellar's primary focus has been to improve the quality of care for cancer patients.
-He currently serves as the chair of the Commission on Cancer, helping to develop standards for cancer programs including the requirement that patients in Commission on Cancer–accredited facilities have access to cancer clinical trials.
+He currently serves as the chair of the Commission on Cancer Nominating Committee, helping to identify executive committee positions and evaluate member participation.

 Joanna Morales, Esq

 Cancer Rights Attorney

 Ms Morales is a cancer rights attorney, author, speaker, and the CEO of Triage Cancer, a national nonprofit organization connecting people to cancer survivorship information and resources through educational events, a national speakers bureau, and online tools.
 Ms Morales has spent more than 20 years working on behalf of individuals with cancer, including 5 years teaching a seminar in cancer rights law.